Top

 The primary objectives of the CoVPN 3008 Ubuntu study are to:

-1. Evaluate Symptomatic COVID-19 Risk – Compare the relative risk of symptomatic COVID-19 in two groups of PLWH: those who receive a 2-dose vaccine regimen and those receiving a 1-dose regimen.
+• Evaluate Symptomatic COVID-19 Risk: Compare the risk of symptomatic COVID-19 in PLWH receiving a 2-dose versus a 1-dose vaccine regimen.

-2. Evaluate Severe COVID-19 Risk – Assess the risk of severe COVID-19 in these groups under different vaccine regimens.
+• Evaluate Severe COVID-19 Risk: Assess the risk of severe COVID-19 in these groups under different vaccine regimens.

-5. Assess Safety and Tolerability – Monitor the safety and tolerability of the vaccine regimens in participants throughout both pre- and post-Month 6 stages.
+• Assess Safety and Tolerability: Monitor safety and tolerability throughout both pre- and post-Month 6 stages.

 Study Design